crate/services-docs/docs/reference/subscription-plans.rst

 :Storage:

     Storage is configured separately.
 On deployment, you can set the desired storage capacity for your cluster, within the range of storage capacity options provided for that plan.
-Storage can also be scaled up, but cannot be lowered after that.
+Storage can be scaled up but cannot be scaled down afterward.

 .. seealso::